 The dominant system of Christian dualism is the creation of Constantine-Silvanus.
 He argued God created the universe through evil means.
 So, that means the Earth, including humanity, is an error.

-The Repeating Question Exercise
+6. Use The Repeating Question Exercise

+The first five points of this strategy prepare you to undertake this powerful inner work exercise.
 The repetitive questioning exercise is a tool to expose our values and thought scripts.
 This process works best with a partner, but you can do it alone.
 First, they ask and pause, waiting for your response.
 Next, you write a few words to help you remember your answer.
 Then, they ask the same question again.

 The person who asks needs to remain non-judgmental and keep everything confidential.
 They keep asking the same question, repeating it for about 10 minutes.
 It will give you a good list and get below the canned or easy answers.